laravelhungary/docs/hu/helpers.md

 <a name="method-str-finish"></a>
 #### `str_finish()` {#collection-method}

-A `str_finish` function a szöveg végéhez fűzi a kapott stringet:
+A `str_finish` függvény a szöveg végéhez fűzi a kapott stringet:

     $string = str_finish('this/string', '/');